databricks/spark-training/strata_2013/index.md

 On our AMI we have included two "template" projects for Scala and Java standalone Spark programs.
 These can be found in the `/root/scala-app-template` and `/root/java-app-template` directories.
 These projects are built using [Simple Built Tool (SBT)](http://www.scala-sbt.org/), a popular scala build system.
-You can try to compile your app into a JAR using
+You can try to compile your application into a JAR using

 ~~~
-$ sbt/sbt package
+sbt/sbt package
 ~~~

-Then you can run your app using
+Then, you can run your application with command line parameters using

 ~~~
-$ sbt/sbt run <arg1> <arg2>
+sbt/sbt run <arg1> <arg2>
 ~~~

 Feel free to browse through the contents of those directories.
 For more details, see the slides from Matei Zaharia's AMP Camp talk on Standalone Spark Programs which are linked to from [the AMP Camp Agenda page](http://ampcamp.berkeley.edu/agenda).